mimoo/FirefoxTimeTracker/README.md

 ## Track time correctly

-* detect when firefox is closing and log before it closes
 * do we really need to save every 5 seconds? -> maybe we should stop this and only save when we switch tab.

 ## Graphs